 Xerxes the Great with Shahbanu Queen Esther under the Lion in the Palace

-In January 334 B.C.E, The king of Macedonia: Persepolis, the ceremonial capital of the Achaemenid Persian Empire.
+In January 334 B.C.E, The king of Macedonia: Alexander, Invaded Persia and began a series of campaigns that lasted ten years.
+Alexander broke the power of Persia in a series of decisive battles.
+He subsequently overthrew the Persian King Darius III and conquered the Achaemenid Empire in its entirety.
 Alexander was an admirer of Persian Kings and especially Cyrus the Great.
 He conquered Persia but the Persian culture conquered him.
-He married with the Persian Kings: Darius III daughter: Princess Roxana and ordered all his generals and 10,000 of his soldiers to follow suit in a mass Persian wedding.
-Alexander tried to emulate the Persian court customs and attempted to create a new culture, a mixture of both ., Invaded Persia after his victory over the Persian army and reached
+He married with the Persian Princess Roxana and ordered all his generals and 10,000 of his soldiers to follow suit in a mass Persian wedding.
+Alexander tried to emulate the Persian court customs and attempted to create a new culture, a mixture of both Persian and Hellenistic.

 Alexander and his Army also plundered Persia, he ordered the execution of many Persians, allowed his troops to indulge themselves in plunder and rape and, in a drunken rage, set torch and destroyed Persepolis, the magnificent palace complex of the kings in revenge for all the Persian-Greek wars many centuries before and also because he was not yet the sole ruler of the Persian Empire, and it was too dangerous to leave the enormous treasures behind, where his enemies could recapture them.
 When Alexander conquered the Persians, he burned many of the grand buildings and libraries in Persepolis and destroyed or stole many of its royal treasures.
 The ancient painting below is showing Alexander’s troops burning and looting the palaces in Persepolis.

 Alexander and the Greek Seleucids Burning & Plundering Persepolis in Persia